Skip to main content

 environment: dev

-# remainder of the postgres promise ...
+... # remainder of the postgres Promise

-# remainder of the paved path promise...
+... # remainder of the paved path Promise...

-That is controlled by the clusterSelector:
+That is controlled by the destinationSelectors key:

 apiVersion: platform.kratix.io/v1alpha1